ubc-library-rc/rc-docs/docs/gaaonboarding/payroll.md

 ## Payroll process for Research Commons Graduate Academic Assistants (GAAs):

 Below is an outline of the pay process for GAAs associated with the Research Commons.
-Please ensure you read the below information thoroughly to insure that you are always paid on time for all hours worked.
+Please ensure you read the information thoroughly to insure that you are always paid on time for all hours worked.

 1. UBC Payroll deposits pay cheques bi-weekly, students must complete the Personal Data Form with direct deposit information if they are a new hire.
-3. GAAs can self-report their hours on WorkDay once their student worker profile has been set up by HR
+3. GAAs can self-report their hours on WorkDay once their student worker profile has been set up by HR, it is recommended to submit your hours on a weekly basis so no pay periods are missed
     >Deviations in hours worked generally must be approved ahead of time in consultation with your Team Lead and the Research Commons Coordinator
-    >it is recommended that GAAs submit their hours on a weekly basis so no pay periods are missed
 4. How to submit hours worked in WorkDay:
-    > under "applications" select "time"
+     - under "applications" select "time"
      - hours can be entered for 'this week', 'last week', or 'select week' *please note: future hours cannot be entered, ensure all hours entered have already been worked*
-    > select any day from the Calender, this will take you to the full calendar page where you can see the full week
+     - select any day from the Calender, this will take you to the full calendar page where you can see the full week
      - click on any day and a new window will open, from here you can enter time in and time out for all shifts worked
      - repeat entering in/out time for the week and be sure to "submit" when done

-        - additional instructions and troubleshooting can be found on the UBC IT page: https://ubc.service-now.com/selfservice?id=kb_article&sys_id=9cef88b31b0cac1424c255b62a4bcb02&table=kb_knowledge
+>additional instructions and troubleshooting can be found on the UBC IT page: https://ubc.service-now.com/selfservice?id=kb_article&sys_id=9cef88b31b0cac1424c255b62a4bcb02&table=kb_knowledge

 For information on paydays and pay periods, please refer to the following, taken from <a href="https://finance.ubc.ca/payroll/your-pay">https://finance.ubc.ca/payroll/your-pay</a>.